digitalocean/terraform-provider-digitalocean/docs/resources/spaces_key.md

 mirrors S3's authentication framework and requests to Spaces require a key pair similar to Amazon's Access ID and Secret Key.

+As a Spaces owner, you limit others’ access to your buckets using Spaces access keys.
+Access keys can provide several levels of permissions to create, destroy, read, and write to specific associated buckets.
+However, access keys only limit access to certain commands using the S3 API or CLI, not the control panel or other DigitalOcean resources.

 ## Example Usage

 ### Create a New Key